How to Monitor and Analyze WordPress Hosting Performance

 Here are some crucial KPIs to monitor

-• Page load time – This measures the time it takes for your entire website to load for a visitor fully.
+• Page load time – This measures the time it takes for your entire website to fully load for a visitor.
 It’s a critical user experience metric, as faster load times lead to higher engagement and conversion rates.

-• Server response time – This refers to the time it takes for your server to respond to a request from a user’s browser.
+• Server response time: the time it takes for your server to respond to a request from a user’s browser.
 A slow server response time can significantly slow down your website’s loading speed.

 • Server Uptime – This indicates the percentage of time your website is accessible to visitors.
 High uptime is essential to ensure your website is always available to your target audience.